SAP-archive/teched2020-DEV161/exercises/ex3/README.md

     | F | Configure advanced options?  | **No** (default) |

 ## Exercise 3.4 - Open the Project's Workspace
+it's best practice to do your development either in a single project (single root) workspace or a multi-root workspace.
+In this exercise you'll develop using single project workspace.
+In a later exercise you'll learn about multi-root workspaces.

 10. Wait for the project to generate.
 Once it is generated, the *Yeoman UI* tab closes.